-- OK Check the wire on RM-18 of the relay module for a short to "B+".
+- OK Check the wire on RM-18 of the relay module for a short to B+.
 If a short is not found, replace the relay module.
 See Testing And Adjusting, "Relay Module -Replace".
-STOP.

-- Not OK Engine continues to crank.
+STOP. - Not OK Engine continues to crank.
+Proceed to next step.

-Proceed to 4.